mikakort/AI_SR/README.md

 (the AI automatically starts after closing the window so don't kill the process)

+# Primary click and hold to draw, Secondary click and hold to erase

 To kill the process, open the terminal and run:

 # Ctrl + c